jfrog/log-analytics-splunk/README.md

 3. Now install ruby v2.7.0 or above executing the command 'rvm install <ver_num>', ex: 'rvm install 2.7.5'

-4. Verify the ruby installation, execute 'ruby -v', gem installation 'gem -v' and 'bundler -v' to ensure all the compoments are intact
+4. Verify the ruby installation, execute 'ruby -v', gem installation 'gem -v' and 'bundler -v' to ensure all the components are intact

 5. Post completion of Ruby, Gems installation, the environment is ready to further install new gems, execute the following gem install commands one after other to setup the needed ecosystem